andrewsolis/aframe-lecture/content.md

 <!-- NOTES -->
 - WebGL: A JavaScript API for rendering interactive 3D and 2D graphics within any compatible web browser
 - three.js: A JavaScript API to create and display 3D computer graphics, that is built on top of WebGL
-- Unity: Cross-platform gane engine primarily aimed for video games and simulations
+- Unity: Cross-platform game engine primarily aimed for video games and simulations

 - You could use native WebGL, but let's see what that requires...